arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Server Opta™
 <br></br>

 To set Opta™ as a Modbus TCP Server, navigate to the `Ethernet` tab located in the `Resources` panel of the PLC IDE.
 Since the `Modbus TCP Slave` mode is always enabled, you don't have to change any setting in the current window.
-However, certain properties are essential for Opta™ to work properly with Modbus TCP, thus it requires the subsequent configuration.
+Ethernet properties are essential for Opta™ to work properly with Modbus TCP, thus it requires a proper Ethernet configuration.

+When initializing a project file in PLC IDE, Ethernet properties within the sketch are commented out.
+These lines should be uncommented to activate the configurations.
+Once this is done, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.

-The Modbus TCP Server Opta™ will employ the following Ethernet properties.
+The Modbus TCP Server Opta™ will employ the following Ethernet properties within the sketch.

 ```arduino